The Kid Gets Out of The Picture

 The Kid Gets Out of the Picture is a three-month long exhibition that returns to the catalog of nouns developed by the picturesque to ask how these tactics can be deployed in reverse, extracting the qualities of images and literalizing them in the real world.

+In and Out of Pictures is the closing event for the installation The Kid Gets out of the Picture.
+The installation is a collaboration between four practices that were given the taskof re-creating the seminal elements of an English picturesque garden: a hill, a rock, a hut, and trees.
 The purpose of the symposium is two-fold: first, to propose a sustained parallel between the contemporary architectural moment and early 19th-century landscape design; and second, to sharpen the distinctions between varieties of practice that would include picture-making as a significant component of architectural labor.